 German artist Sinta Werner renders the purposeful functionality of architecture moot.
 Like predecessors Robert Smithson and Gordon Matta Clark, she uses buildings and landscapes as a material object to de-construct and, by doing so, re-constructs familiarity.
 She provides a post-modern reflection on contemporary environments providing a doubling and re-imagining of existing structures.
 Through her work we question the given and have a blast uncovering the line between the real and the imagined real.
+It has a high cost on Fence Builder Pricing but it came out beautiful.

 Her new photo-collages are also more streamlined with three black-and-white series (Milos I-V, Zwischen Lenggries und Schwarz I, II, IV, V, and Constructed Visibilities I-IV) that focus on the façades of mountainous terrain and skyscrapers.
 There is little distinction made between these landscapes and urban environments which reveals a bit about our contemporary relationship to both: our distance to nature is rectified through building while our proximity to architecture fuels desire for the landscape.
 Like her installations, Werner has a direct and personal involvement in the collages that collapses some of this distance between the viewer and the viewed.
 Werner has taken all of the photographs and her intricate cutting and application of additional elements enhance the visibility of the artist’s hand.
 While her installations multiply the existing three-dimensional space, her collages take the two-dimensional into the realm of 3-D. Here there is a literal and obvious division drawn between representation, the original, and the fictionalized place.
 The viewer is now on the outside looking in but our presence is integral in developing associations between what we see and the everyday.